• Skip to main content

 Pan Seared Pork Chops in a pan after cooking

-• Dried herbs - I've used dried basil and dried oregano to coat these pork chops which add a burst of aromatic flavor to this pork chops recipe. other alternatives could include thyme, rosemary, and cilantro.
+• Dried herbs - I've used dried basil and oregano to coat these pork chops, adding a burst of aromatic flavor to this recipe.
+Other alternatives could include thyme, rosemary, and cilantro.

 • Cayenne pepper - This provides a slight kick of heat to the pork chops without being overpowering.
-Feel free to increase the amount used if you enjoy spicy food.
+If you enjoy spicy food, feel free to increase the amount used.

 • Garlic powder - For a more intense garlicky flavor use 1 large garlic clove, minced.